14 other ways to walk to Adelaide’s Mount Lofty Summit

 This walk starts and finishes in the leafy Adelaide Hills town of Stirling, which is the perfect spot to fuel up for your walk at one of its many cafes.
-You’ll stroll down various lanes of the town before using some of the fire tracks in Cleland Conservation Park to get to the summit.
+You’ll stroll down various lanes of the town before using some of the fire tracks in Cleland National Park to get to the summit.

 2. Cleland Wildlife Park via the Harford Trail

 4 hours return (4.2 km)

 This walk is perfect for the little people in your life due to its short duration and guaranteed wildlife spotting.
 Get your wildlife fix at Cleland Wildlife Park, then follow the Harford Track through the forest to the main Mount Lofty track, which will take you the rest of the way.

 3. Mount Lofty Botanic Garden

 4 to 6 hours return (10.2 km) After enjoying the spectacular colour, rich aromas and amazing diversity of the botanic garden, follow the Nature Hike and the Heysen Trail up the quiet hidden valleys that ascend to the summit.

 This trail is a hidden gem and is perfect if you enjoy peace and quiet.
 The trail is a lot wider than the Waterfall Gully to Mount Lofty track and it’s a great way to build your fitness as the incline is more gradual than steep.

 4 to 6 hours return (10 km)